 (g) is disqualified from office under the Associations Incorporation Act 1991 (ACT), section 63 (1); or

 (h) is subject to a disqualification order under the Associations Incorporation Act 1991 (ACT), section 63A; or

-(i) is absent without the consent of the committee from all meetings of the committee held during a period of 6 months.
+(i) is absent without the consent of the Council from all meetings of the Council held during a period of 6 months.

 7.1 The Secretary shall invite nominations from financial members to fill positions of retiring members not later than twelve weeks before the General Meeting, and shall circulate such nominations after a closing date which shall be not later than six weeks before the General Meeting.

 Financial members of the Institute shall have the right to propose candidates in writing up to the closing date, and such proposals shall be signed by the proposer and seconder and shall carry the signature of the nominee indicating willingness to act.

 In the event of insufficient nominations being received by the closing date the Council shall itself nominate financial members as Councillors and circulate such names before the General Meeting.

 7.2 Council shall appoint a Returning Officer for each ballot for election to Council and shall announce the address at which ballot papers will be received.
 Ballot papers shall be in the hands of the Returning Officer not later than the opening of the General Meeting and ballot papers received after this time shall be invalid.

 7.3 Election for the Offices of Vice-President, Honorary Secretary, Honorary Treasurer and Honorary Membership Secretary shall be by simple majority.
 Election of the four Councillors, one of whom shall be a postgraduate student member of the Institute, shall be by such system of voting as the Council shall from time to time determine.